 Is it really tolerance, or something else?

 "My coffee isn't working" does not always mean tolerance.
-Before you plan a reset, rule out the common look-alikes, because they have easier fixes.
+Before you plan a reset, rule out the common look-alikes, because they are easier to address.

 - Short sleep: when you are running on a sleep deficit, no amount of caffeine fully masks it.
 The tiredness is sleep pressure, not a weak coffee.